OpenBankProject/obp-python-quickstart/README.md

 # Example Account Creation in OBP

-This script will create a user for obp plus bank customer object for that user, and create an account of a certain (product)type.
+This script will create a **User** for OBP plus a bank **Customer** object for that User, and create an **Account** of a certain **Product** type.

+See the obp_python folder for the individual python scripts calling the various OBP APIs.

 ### Requirements:
-The obp user configured in obp_python/config needs to be setup with the corresponding entitlements(roles) on sandbox side first
+The obp user configured in obp_python/config needs to be setup with the corresponding entitlements (roles) on sandbox side first.

+You may want to use the CLI (https://github.com/OpenBankProject/OBP-CLI), the API Manager or API Explorer of your instance to grant the nessesary roles, else just use any REST client.